The machines were sold by London and Midland Motors of London W1.

 Two years later the vacant hangars were leased by the owners of coachmakers Vanden Plas who build luxury bodies for automobiles.
-They also built racing cars, and the winners of Le Mans from 1927 to 1930 were prepared in the Vanden Plas factory.
+They also built racing cars, and the winners of Le Mans from 1927 to 1930 were prepared in the Vanden Plas factory, designed by W.O.
+Bentley.
 The factories returned to aviation production in WWII and built wings for the twin-engined Mosquito fighter-bombers, the fastest planes in the sky from 1941 to 1944.

 N.B.
 Graces Guide says the scooters were built in Croydon, Surrey